How to Stop Dog Peeing on Laminate Floor

 - The smell should now be gone, but your dog will continue to be deterred from urinating on your laminate floor.

-These steps will get your dog to stop peeing on laminate floors, but you need to remember that the root problems of dominance and anxiety that were causing all of this will still be present.
-And you certainly don’t want those to continue, as that means your dog will keep suffering, misbehaving, and marking in other spots in the home.
+These steps will get your dog to stop peeing on the laminate floor, but it’s important to remember that the underlying behavioral issues (marking, anxiety) that were causing all of this to begin with will still be present.
+And until you address those, any positive changes you see are only going to be temporary.

 Why is My Dog Peeing on Laminate Flooring?